devhelpr/flowrunner-canvas/readme.md

 # What is Flowrunner-canvas?

-Flowrunner-canvas is a flow based programming environment that can very easily be added to an existent frontend javascript/typescript toolchain.
+Flowrunner-canvas is a flow based programming environment that can be used standalone but also very easily be added to an existent frontend javascript/typescript toolchain.
+When used standalone it can be used without writing code, but it is extendable in various ways depending on your needs.

 Flowrunner-canvas is a visual editor for creating flows that can be run with the @devhelpr/flowrunner npm package.
 It runs within your dev environment in the browser, locally on a dev machine,